mgodfre3/azure-stack-docs/operator-nexus/troubleshoot-reboot-reimage-replace.md

 ## Troubleshoot with a Replace action

 Servers contain many physical components that can fail over time.
 It's important to understand which physical repairs require BMM replacement and when BMM replacement is recommended.
-The Tenant data isn't modified during replacement as long as `storage-policy="Preserve"` flag is used.
+The impact on tenant data depends on the `--storage-policy` value you choose — see the [Storage policy decision guide](#storage-policy-decision-guide) below to determine the correct value for your scenario.

 A hardware validation process is invoked to ensure the integrity of the physical host in advance of deploying the OS image.